lianlianNex/Gitbook/docs/refundAsynNotification.md

 }
 ```

+###### Asynchronous notification repeat

-If we haven't received your response within 5 seconds or the response does NOT match our expectation, asynchronous notification mechanism would mark the result as FAILURE and send it again.
+Assuming there is no issues from internet layer, if we haven't received your response within 5 seconds or the response does NOT match our expectation, asynchronous notification mechanism would mark the result as FAILURE and send it again.

 Resending logic: 30 times in total with an interval of 2 minutes, until your server has correctly handled the notification.
 But if we never got the expected response after 30 times, the resending action would be stopped.
-In this case,  you will have to query [refund status query API](/docs/refundStatusQuery.html) by yourself.
+In this case,  you will have to query [paymnet status query API](/docs/paymentStatusQuery.html) by yourself.

+However, there are few cases like internet traffic jam, network delay, packet loss or other causes which results in an unexpected phenomenon, that your server has received 2 same asynchronous notification for a same transaction.
+In case of it, you **MUST** have the capability to handle duplicated asynchronous notifications, respond them with the expected response of LianLian but proceed your successful logic only **ONCE**.
+The financial risks which caused by repeated asynchronous notification borne by yourselves.